mattdesl/mixes/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-A minimal function to mixin functions and properties.
+A minimal util to mixin functions and properties.
 This helps reduce the boilerplate and repetition of `MyClass.prototype` and `Object.defineProperty`.

 Typical example: